r3dg0d/pspwn5/README.md

 - install filemanager .pkg
 - Start work on PS5 CFW + Theming.
 - Code FREESTORE and host it on a PHP webserver, using hostinger, with sign-up and login system.
+- Code a RAT for the PS5 in python, cause why not.

 #FYS #FUCKSONY #SONYDIESTODAY #R3DG0D